Citation, DOI, disclosures and article data

 - thickening of one or both of the superficial and deep fascial layers

 Although fascial fluid collections are typically non-focal, abscesses may be seen.

-- T1: usually has subtle abnormality with loss of muscle texture and may show high signal intensity compatible with intramuscular hemorrhage 10
+- subtle loss of muscle texture and possible high signal intensity compatible with intramuscular hemorrhage

 Treatment and prognosis